 A large proportion of animals seen at the hospital by our specialist-led disciplines will require some form of diagnostic imaging.
 These studies are carried out in a timely fashion, delivered with high quality care and assessed in detail.
 This service is delivered by a committed and conscientious diagnostic imaging team.
 The team draws it experience from a background of veterinary nurses, NHS-trained radiographers and is headed up by a veterinary radiologist with over 17 years experience in the field of radiology.
-In addition to our on-site team we have the added support and advice on image interpretation provided by some of Europe’s experts within the Pets at Home Specialist division, and beyond.
+In addition to our on-site team we have the added support and advice on image interpretation provided by some of Europe’s experts within Mars Veterinary Health, and beyond.
 Each patient is unique and can offer unique challenges.

 Over the last few years, the diagnostic imaging department has benefitted from substantial investment with the purchase and installation of a Toshiba Aquilion Lightning 16-row helical CT scanner, a Siemens CIOS connect fluoroscopy unit, and an Esaote Veterinary Mylab Eight eXP ultrasound machine.
 These are operated along with a computed radiography suite and a Hitachi MRI scanner.